-The Consultant Team reviewed the draft and final 2023 EE Plan to assess whether the cost-effectiveness analyses reflect recent evaluation results and relevant TRM inputs and are otherwise accurate.
+The Consultant Team reviewed the draft and final EE Plans to assess whether the costeffectiveness analyses reflect recent evaluation results and relevant TRM inputs and are otherwise accurate.

 As a result of these activities, the Consultant Team communicated with analysts and sector managers from the Company to address issues and questions related to program design and cost effectiveness.
-In numerous cases, this resulted in revisions to the 2023 EE Plan.
+In numerous cases, this resulted in revisions to the EE Plans.
 Our key findings are that:

 - The modeling and cost-effectiveness assumptions reviewed were sufficiently supported for the portfolio proposed by the Company, either in their original form or after iterating based on review provided during this process.
-Any issues identified in the BC Models or in the 2023 EE Plan related to cost-effectiveness analysis were addressed at the portfolio and program level by the Company's analyst team. - The Company appropriately used new results from both Rhode Island and relevant Massachusetts evaluations that were recently completed to update multiple measure baselines, net-to-gross ratios, measure lives, and other measure assumptions.
+Any issues identified in the BC Models or in the EE Plans related to cost-effectiveness analysis were addressed at the portfolio and program level by the Company's analyst team. - The Company appropriately used new results from both Rhode Island and other relevant evaluations that were recently completed to update multiple measure baselines, net-to-gross ratios, measure lives, and other measure assumptions.

-The final 2023 EE Plan presents the cost-effectiveness of the proposed 2023 programs using both the TRC and the RI Test.
+The filed EE Plans present the cost-effectiveness of the proposed programs using the RI Test.
 Table 1, below, summarizes the results in terms of benefit-cost ratio.
-Note that for this EE Plan, the Company is only reporting the RI Test without economic benefits included.
+Note that for these EE Plans, the Company is reporting the RI Test without economic benefits included.
 This is a result of deliberations that occurred during the hearings on the 2022 EE Plan in Docket 5189.
-Even considering the RI Test without the economic benefits, both the electric and gas portfolios are robustly cost-effective; electric portfolio benefits are approximately 151% greater than total costs of the investments in 2023, while gas portfolio benefits exceed costs by 197%.
+The Company is also reporting the same RI Test noted above, but with benefits excluded for those that are not solely allocated to the Company.
+This is included to be responsive to the updated LCP Standards that were approved by the PUC on July 27th, 2023.
+Even when considering the RI Test without the economic benefits and benefits that are allocated to other jurisdictions, both the electric and gas portfolios are robustly cost-effective.
+Over the 2024-2026 period, electric portfolio benefits are approximately 149% of total costs of the investments, while gas portfolio benefits are 196% of costs.